chip003/starground-modding/docs/_general/not-possible.md

 # What is and is not possible with Modding?
-Due to the nature of Godot Engine, many things are possible and more then you think.
-So lets cover what is not possible, below is a list of things that is not possible.
+Due to the nature of the Godot Engine many things are possible, and more than you would think.
+So let's cover what is not possible.
+Below is a list of things that are not possible:

 -  Implementing Logic that utilizes an Engine Extension
 -  Defining a Global/Autoload Script.
 (Trying to find workaround)